 Tragically, in both Austria and Czechoslovakia, Jewish life was largely annihilated during the Holocaust.
 We will visit concentration camps and memorials and investigate the role played by the Austrians as perpetrators of the Shoah.
 We will also discuss the rebirth of Jewish life in both countries.

 We are so pleased that you are interested in travelling with Melton!
-As you may know, Melton provides the educational content for its seminars, but is not a travel agency.
-Gil Travel Agency (“Gil”) is the travel logistics provider for this seminar and is responsible for the collection of all deposits and other fees.
+As you may know, Melton provides the educational content for its tours, but is not a travel agency.
+Gil Travel Agency (“Gil”) is the travel logistics provider for this tour and is responsible for the collection of all deposits and other fees.
 Because Melton does not collect any travel deposits or fees, it is not responsible for any financial loss associated with a cancellation of this seminar for reasons beyond Melton’s control, including COVID.

 We encourage you to read Gil’s Travel Protection Recommendation thoroughly, advising that you purchase comprehensive travel insurance that covers both “cancellation for any reason” and for “COVID-related” reasons.
 Even where your destination does not presently restrict travel due to COVID, we still recommend you purchase a policy with such coverage.